Google Drive works with screen readers so you can store, edit, and share your files.

 - VoiceOver: Google Chrome is the recommended browser.
 If you use Safari instead of Chrome, turn on "Press Tab to highlight each item on a webpage" in advanced settings.
 For the best experience, turn off VoiceOver's Quick Nav feature.

 In this video, you’ll learn how to get started with Google Drive, using NVDA with Firefox.

-You can automatically sync Drive files on your computer with Drive files on the web using "Google Drive for your Mac/PC."
+You can automatically sync Drive files on your computer with Drive files on the web.

-After you install Google Drive for Mac/PC, navigate through the Google Drive folder on your computer with your usual screen reader keystrokes.
+After you install Backup and Sync, navigate through the Google Drive folder on your computer with your usual screen reader keystrokes.
 For example, type the first letter of a file or folder name to jump to that file or folder, or cut and paste files between folders.

 Google Docs, Sheets, and Slides